thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 Imagine a user jumping around their codebase by hitting the goto definition key multiple times.
 We reuse our cached query results across those jumps and only recompute things once our source code changes.

+Our path forward is clear;
-We understand our path forward, implement a query-based compiler and a language server.
+Implement a query-based compiler and a language server.
 Let's talk about what we're not going to do.
 Our focus will be on the compiler and how it fulfills requests for our LSP.
 But building a server still involves a lot of server-y stuff: HTTP headers, JSON marshaling, IO, etc.